hartnady/GPT4Slack/README.md

 Slash Command: https://your_account.pythonanywhere.com/slack/slash_command

 ## QueueWorker.py
-Coordinates picking items off the queue from MySQL and processing them <br/>
+Picks items off the queue from the MySQL "jobs" table and processes them <br/>
 The inspiration for this design pattern came from https://blog.pythonanywhere.com/198

 ## Templates.py